Travis Jankowski: Major leagues

 Going into the 2017 season, Jankowski was in competition for the center field position from prospect Manuel Margot.
 Margot's strong spring training performance, combined with continued injuries to regular left fielder Alex Dickerson, pushed Jankowski to left field when the season opened.
 On April 14, Jankowski took a foul pitch off of his left foot in a game against the Atlanta Braves.
 He played seven games after the injury, during which his batting average dropped to .160, and CT scans later revealed that the injury, which was originally believed to be a bone bruise, was actually a fracture to the navicular bone.
 Jankowski began rehab assignments in July, and was optioned to the Chihuahuas as his recovery continued.
 After the conclusion of their playoff run, Jankowski was called back up to the Padres in September for their final 10 games of the season.
 He acknowledged that the injury continued to affect him at the plate even after his return, as he doubted his ability to outrun plays with the ease that he could in years prior.
 Making only 87 plate appearances for the Padres that year, Jankowski batted .187, with one RBI and four stolen bases in 27 games.

 Jankowski began the 2018 season with the Chihuahuas, but was recalled to the Padres at the end of April, after Myers suffered an oblique strain in a game against the New York Mets.
 Jankowski, who admitted to being frustrated with his minor league assignment, made an immediate impact in the major leagues.
 On May 19, he went 3-for-5 against the Pirates, stealing two bases in the process, and making a diving catch in the ninth inning to end the game.
-Statcast predicted that the game-ending play had only a 25 percent chance of being caught.
+Statcast predicted that the game-ending play had only a 25% chance of being caught.
 Jankowski, who honed his batting technique with the Chihuahuas hitting coach before his call-up, became the leadoff hitter for the Padres, where he could focus on getting on base and making contact with good pitches.
 On August 12, in a 9–3 win over the Philadelphia Phillies, Jankowski became the first Padre to steal four bases in a single game since Everth Cabrera in 2012.
-He finished the season with a .259 average, including four home runs and 17 RBIs, in 387 plate appearances, as well as 24 stolen bases in 117 games.
+He finished the season with a .259 average, including 4 home runs and 17 RBIs, in 387 plate appearances, as well as 24 stolen bases in 117 games.

 During a spring training game in 2019, Jankowski suffered a fractured wrist while diving after a fly ball, and he was expected to miss three months of the season while recovering.
 He suffered a series of setbacks after surgery, and did not return to the field until August 6.
 After only five days, the Padres sent him back down to El Paso, where he remained until rosters expanded on September 1.
 Jankowski appeared in only 25 games for the Padres in 2019, batting .182 and stealing two bases.